Minicraft

-Minicraft is a 2D top-down action game designed and programmed by Markus Persson, the creator of Minecraft, for a Ludum Dare, a 48-hour game programming competition.
+Minicraft is a 2D top-down action game designed and programmed by Markus Persson, the creator of Minecraft, for the 22nd Ludum Dare, a 48-hour game programming competition.
 The game was released on December 19, 2011.

 Gameplay

-Similar to Minecraft, the player roams an infinite world and must find resources, fight enemies, and build a home.
+Similar to Minecraft, the player roams a world and must find resources, fight enemies, and build a home.
 The goal of the game is to kill the Air Wizard, the boss of the game.
 It is also stated in the official description, in line with the theme, that "the goal of the game is to kill the only other sentient being in the world, making sure you’ll be alone forever".
 The game is set in a top down perspective, and according to Alec Meer from Rock, Paper, Shotgun – the game has a touch of Zelda to it.

 Development

 Minicraft was developed by Minecraft creator Markus Persson in 48 hours as a part of the 22nd Ludum Dare competition, which requires game developers that enter the contest to make a game in 48 hours based on a theme that is released just before the time starts.
 For this Ludum Dare, the theme was "Alone".
 During the 48 hours, Persson also livestreamed his coding of the game and made blog entries on the Ludum Dare website for significant milestones he reached.
 Minicraft competed against 891 other games, with the judging based on nine categories, some of which include "innovation, fun, graphics, audio, humor and mood".
 The voting for best game was determined by the Ludum Dare community and the time for voting ended on January 9, 2012.